bitwit/postcardsocial.net/src/documents/posts/2014-06-17-june-postcard-update.html.md

 Right now my first order of business is an Android version of the app.
 It's being built in [Cordova][1] which means I'm also working toward making this more cross-platform in general via an HTML approach.

-However, the capabilities of a 'web app' alone aren't quite enough for all of Postcard's needs.
+Unfortunately, the capabilities of a 'web app' alone aren't quite enough for all of Postcard's needs.
 So I've been opting to learn and program some of the Android directly in Java, it just takes a bit longer.
 The result will be worth it.

 ### WordPress

-Since launch I've worked on and improved the Postcard WordPress plugin several times and I continue to consider WordPress an extremely important part of Postcard.
-I believe that it needs a serious overhaul in the future to become something that is most useful to the greatest number of users.
+Since launch, I've worked on and improved the Postcard WordPress plugin several times and I continue to consider WordPress an extremely important part of Postcard.
+However, I believe that it needs a serious overhaul in the future to become something that is most useful to the greatest number of users.
 In retrospect, I feel that I didn't connect with the WordPress community enough before developing and releasing the plugin, and I would like to do that before releasing a version 2.0.